 Taylor made his NFL debut in 2016., catching 16 passes for 209 yards and a pair of touchdowns.
 He completed his career as the Owls ranked second in receiving yards (2,585) and receiving touchdowns (20) and third in receptions (175) while Parks finished his career ranked 10th in yards (1,507) and Hull ranked in a tie for sixth with his eight touchdown catches in 2014.

 Rice's drive to the 2013 C-USA Championship was highlighted by the big play production of Taylor and Parks.
 Three of Taylor's eight touchdown receptions were from 60 yards out or longer, including a 75-yard bomb from Taylor McHargue that set a C-USA Championship game record.
 Parks led the team by averaging 17.5 yards per catch while finishing second to Taylor in catches and receiving yards.

-In 2012, Lynch saw sophomore Jordan Taylor emerge as a vital component of the Owls air attack which was punctuated with his record-setting effort in the Armed Forces Bowl.
-Taylor set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
-A former quarterback, Taylor led the team with 57 catches on the season.
+Taylor emerged as a vital component of the Owls 2012 air attack, punctuated by his record-setting effort in the Armed Forces Bowl.
+He set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
 Lynch also guided the transition of Sam McGuffie from running back to receiver and the senior responded with 54 receptions and five touchdowns.